Yangon Region: History

-Between World War I and World War II, Yangon was the center of Burmese nationalist movement.
+Between World War I and World War II, Yangon was the center of the Burmese nationalist movement.
 Many future Burmese political figures such as Aung San, U Nu, U Thant and Ne Win were all one-time Rangoon University students.
 Yangon Region was under Japanese occupation between April 1942 and May 1945.

 After Myanmar gained independence from the United Kingdom in January 1948, the Hanthawaddy Province was renamed Pegu (Bago) Division, with Yangon as its capital.
 In 1964, Rangoon Division was split from Pegu Division.
 The capital of Pegu Division was changed from Rangoon to Pegu.
 In June 1974, Hanthawaddy (Hongsavatoi) and Hmawbi townships were transferred from Pegu Division to Rangoon Division.

 Post-war Yangon grew tremendously.
 Successive Burmese governments built satellite towns near Yangon.
 Today, Yangon Region is essentially the Greater Yangon metropolitan area surrounded by a hollow rural hinterland.